gullibility/OpenCASCADE/dox/dev_guides/tests/tests.md

 @tableofcontents

-@section testmanual_intro Introduction
+@section testmanual_1 Introduction

 This document provides OCCT developers and contributors with an overview and practical guidelines for work with OCCT automatic testing system.

-Reading the Introduction should be sufficient for developers to use the test system to control non-regression of the modifications they implement in OCCT.
+Reading the Introduction is sufficient for OCCT developers to use the test system to control non-regression of the modifications they implement in OCCT.
 Other sections provide a more in-depth description of the test system, required for modifying the tests and adding new test cases.

-@subsection testmanual_intro_basic Basic Information
+@subsection testmanual_1_1 Basic Information

-OCCT automatic testing system is organized around @ref occt_user_guides__test_harness "DRAW Test Harness", a console application based on Tcl (a scripting language) interpreter extended by OCCT-related commands.
+OCCT automatic testing system is organized around DRAW Test Harness @ref occt_user_guides__test_harness "DRAW Test Harness", a console application based on Tcl (a scripting language) interpreter extended by OCCT-related commands.

 Standard OCCT tests are included with OCCT sources and are located in subdirectory *tests* of the OCCT root folder.
 Other test folders can be included in the test system, e.g. for testing applications based on OCCT.